kgeorgiou/ctf-writeups/runesec/steganography/hide-and-seek.md

 Our photoshop efforts were in vain.

 However, we've discovered this tool called [steghide](http://steghide.sourceforge.net/).
-Seems like the go-to steganography encode/decoder.
+It seems like the go-to steganography encode/decoder.

 There's an online running steghide at https://futureboy.us/stegano/decinput.html.
 We upload the image and this tool kindly gives us the flag.